nurasr8/Shinonome-ena-rice-kde/README.md

 ![2](media/Screenshot_20260715_211520.png)

 >[!NOTE]
+>Color scheme, icon set and pointer located in "asset" folder of this repo

+>[!NOTE]
 >Color scheme, icon set and pointer need to be installed via "install from file..." option in KDE apperance settings